irawannubi/PHP-Payment-Modules/README.md

 Contributing
 ------------

 Feel free to fork the project, and send a pull request.
 All contributions are welcome, no matter the size.
+Please follow the project's coding standards, which are included.

 To-Do's
 ------------